Date: April 4, 2020

 down and asked if he'd seen a dead eagle on the beach.
 Somewhat to my

-I found the eagle, and adult, a half-mile south of the access point.
+The eagle, an adult, was a half-mile south of the access point.
 It didn't take

 long to see what the problem was - fishing line.

-Unable to fly or even to walk due to severe entanglement, I suspect the eagle
+Unable to fly or even walk due to the severe entanglement, it appears the eagle

 It is likely that, had the beach been open to the public, someone would have

 spotted the struggling eagle and reported it, providing an opportunity for rescue.